Working as a teaching assistant

 What does a teaching assistant do?

 At Erasmus School of Economics, approximately 200 teaching assistants are supervising Bachelor tutorials.
-Their responsibilities include explaining assignments, guiding students in completing assignments, explaining subject matter covered in lectures, administrative tasks, providing support and carrying out tasks related to the examination process.
+Their responsibilities include activating, motivating and guiding students in completing assignments, explaining subject matter covered in lectures, administrative tasks, providing support and carrying out tasks related to the examination process.
 The exact responsibilities and duties will vary depending on the course.
 You will get more information from the course coordinator or the Tutor Academy teacher.

 Salary and employment conditions